rust-stuco/lectures/week2/slides.md

 # Homework 2

-* The second homework consists entirely of 10 small puzzles
+* The second homework consists of 10 small ownership puzzles
   * Refer to the `README.md` for further instructions
   * Always follow the compiler's advice!
 * We **_highly_** recommend reading the Rust Book chapter on [ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html)